Foreign Portfolio Investment in Luxembourg

 Luxembourg is known as one of the largest financial centers in the world which is why it attracts a great number of foreign investors every year.
 This has also led to foreign investors to hold a large number of financial assets which contribute in a great measure to Luxembourg’s economy.
 These financial assets represent Luxembourg’s Foreign Portfolio Investment (FPI).
-The term is close to Foreign Direct Investment (FDI), however the differences between them resides in the object of purchase of the investor.
+The term is close to Foreign Direct Investment (FDI), however, the differences between them reside in the object of purchase of the investor.

 Our lawyers in Luxembourg can offer more information on the difference between FPI and FDI.
 They can also inform foreign enterprisers about the legislation favoring foreign investments in Luxembourg.

 The FPI is important for Luxembourg as it shows the interest of foreign professional investors for the country’s investment funds’ market.
 These funds are usually administered by managers.
-Another important aspect to consider is that the investor in a FPI is not involved in the management of fund.
+Another important aspect to consider is that the investor in a FPI is not involved in the management of the fund.
 The Foreign Portfolio Investment is registered in Luxembourg’s balance of payments on a yearly basis.

-Compared to other investments, the Foreign Portfolio Investment offers high degree of liquidity, as most of the money goes into the Luxembourg Stock Exchange.
+Compared to other investments, the Foreign Portfolio Investment offers a high degree of liquidity, as most of the money goes into the Luxembourg Stock Exchange.
 The FPI also contributes to the economy, having a positive effect on Luxembourg’s economy.
 A high foreign investment portfolio usually triggers a quick economic development of the economy.

 In 2016, the total income resulted from the Foreign Portfolio Investment rose by more than 100 billion US dollars, according to the Luxembourg National Bank.
 American investors represent the largest share of the total number of foreign investors purchasing financial assets in Luxembourg.
 European investors from Germany and Denmark are also representative for this share.